Philadelphia Phillies: Early years (1883–1904)

-In 1883, sporting goods manufacturer Al Reach, a pioneering professional baseball player, and attorney John Rogers won an expansion National League franchise for Philadelphia, one of what is now known as the "Classic Eight" of the National League.
-They were awarded a spot in the league to replace the Worcester baseball team, a franchise that had folded in 1882.
-The new team was nicknamed the "Phillies" from the start, and immediately compiled a .173 winning percentage, which stands as the worst in franchise history.
-Although many sources (including the Phillies themselves) claim that Reach and Rogers bought the Brown Stockings and moved them to Philadelphia, all available evidence suggests this is not the case.
-Significantly, no players from Worcester ended up with the 1883 Quakers.
+In 1883, sporting goods manufacturer Al Reach, a pioneering professional baseball player, and attorney John Rogers won an expansion National League franchise for Philadelphia, one of what is now known as the "Classic Eight" of the league.
+They were awarded a spot to replace the Worcester baseball team, a franchise that had folded in 1882.
+The nickname "Phillies" first appeared in The Philadelphia Inquirer on April 3, 1883, in the paper's coverage of an exhibition game and was the team's accepted nickname from the start.
+This name is one of the longest continually used nicknames in professional sports by a team in the same city.
+Although many sources (including the Phillies themselves) claim that Reach and Rogers bought the Worcester Brown Stockings and moved them to Philadelphia, all available evidence suggests this is not the case.
+Significantly, no players from Worcester ended up with the 1883 Phillies.

-In 1884, Harry Wright, the former manager of baseball's first openly professional team, the Cincinnati Red Stockings, was recruited as a manager in hopes of reversing the team's fortunes.
+In 1884, Harry Wright, the former manager of the successful Cincinnati Red Stockings, was recruited as a manager in hopes of reversing the team's fortunes.

-In 1887, the team began to play at the newly constructed Philadelphia Base Ball Grounds, later renamed National League Park.
-The stadium would become known as the Baker Bowl in 1923.
+In 1887, the team began to play at the newly-constructed Philadelphia Base Ball Grounds (later renamed National League Park and the Baker Bowl).
 Despite a general improvement from their dismal beginnings, they never seriously contended for the title.